University of Aizu: Description

+Rankings

 UoA was ranked 18th (2nd among public universities) and was ranked 7th in the field of computer science in "THE World University Rankings Japan 2022" by Times Higher Education (THE), a British education magazine, released on March 25, 2021.
 This ranking evaluates universities based on 16 indicators in four areas: educational resources, educational enrichment, educational outcomes, and internationalization, and the University of Aizu was ranked second among public universities.

 It was ranked 1st in Fostering Entrepreneurship Number of university-launched ventures(Public universities in Japan).
 The UoA is recognized by many companies and has maintained nearly a 100% of employment rate since its foundation.